Dwarf Fortress: Threats, defense and delving deeper

 The first in-game year will usually consist of kobold thieves and goblin snatchers trying to infiltrate the fortress.
 Thieves try to steal valuables, while snatchers try to kidnap dwarven children to raise them as future soldiers.
 Goblin and kobold civilizations near the fortress will always be hostile and a source of frequent attacks.
 Wildlife is usually harmless, but depending on the fortress' location, more fierce elephants, bears, unicorns, giant spiders and wolves may be a threat.
 Wealthier and more populated fortresses will get ambushes and sieges from neighboring goblin (or other enemy) civilizations.
 A thriving fortress will attract certain "megabeasts" like hydras, titans or dragons, and randomly generated creatures called "Forgotten Beasts".
 These unique creatures have randomized physical qualities and abilities, thus giving them the potential to be very powerful.
 Undead attack mainly in evil biomes or if the player embarks near a necromancer's tower.
 Undead are harder to kill, and often reanimate once they are defeated, with their body parts being separate units to fight.

 Military squads can be assigned to barracks to train and be equipped with a uniform (armor and a weapon).
 Squads can be directly commanded to attack enemies.
-Crossbows can be made for ranged attacks and a range with targets can be constructed for training.
+Crossbows can be made for ranged attacks, and a shooting range with targets can be constructed for training.
 Walls can be carved into fortifications and be used by ranged-units during attacks.
 Training areas can be made to train war animals, such as dogs.
 Players can use traps and engineering in addition to training an army.
 Traps can be made by constructing mechanisms and using metal or wood to construct large weapons like spikes, axe blades or cages.
 More complex lever-operated and pressure plate-triggering trap components are available.